When Property Owners Don’t Provide Security, We Hold Them Accountable

 If you or a loved one was a victim of a rape, sexual assault, shooting or other violent crime at a hotel, don’t hesitate to contact the Law Offices of Gary Martin Hays & Associates.
 We conduct thorough investigations to determine whether prior, similar crimes took place at the hotel or motel.
 We may interview victims of prior, similar crimes.
 We leave no stone unturned.

-Malls and shopping centers are a big part of most Georgian’s lives.
+Malls and shopping centers are a big part of most Georgians’ lives.
 These businesses range in size from mega malls with dozens of big name department stores, movie theaters, seemingly countless branded shops and multi-level parking decks to small strip malls and mom and pop stores.
 The owners of any of these businesses owe their customers or any other visitors a duty of care.

 Disturbingly, serious violent crimes, including sexual assault, rape, shootings and even murder, happen at malls and shopping centers through no fault of the visitor.
 These are tragic acts that often can be prevented if the owner of the mall took proper security measures.

-Our attorneys conduct comprehensive investigations into mall or shopping center premises liability cases from Atlanta to Augusta.
+Our attorneys conduct comprehensive investigations into mall or shopping center premises liability cases in Atlanta and statewide.
 Violent attacks may be reported in dimly lighted parking lots.
 You may sustain a serious injury inside the mall because there were not enough security guards.
 Whatever the reason for your injuries, you need an aggressive negligent security lawyer on your side.
 In a typical case, we secure crime reports through the local police department to determine if there were prior crimes.
 We examine the business owner’s internal reports, which also may reveal evidence of a history of similar attacks in the same location.
 We look at what security practices are in place to protect the people who are invited onto the property.

 Many premises liability injury cases involve ineffective signage, lighting, or boundary demarcation that leads to a pedestrian accident.
 Property owners have a responsibility to ensure safe access into and out of a parking lot, including clear lines of sight, indication of right of way and other measures.

-Parking areas may have a risk of robbery or sexual assault.
+Parking areas may have a risk of robbery or assault.
 Property owners may need to hire security or install cameras to prevent negligent security cases.
 Crimes related to negligent security can be devastating to victims.
 While law enforcement will pursue the perpetrators, we believe that the party responsible for the property who failed to provide adequate security should also be held accountable.

 We help parking lot accident victims get justice and hold the responsible parties accountable for their negligence.
 Don’t delay.
 Call 1-800-898-HAYS.